tanghui-cslt/Computational-Geometry/README.md

 make -j8
 ```

-Notice: I just compile it on wsl2 (ubuntu 18.04) successfully, and I think it will works on linux as well.
+Notice: I just compile it on wsl2 (ubuntu 18.04) successfully,  I think it will work on linux as well.

 ## Example